Updated on September 18, 2023

 Prism

-Prism correction is used in eyeglasses for people with eye alignment issues, such as diplopia (double vision) or strabismus (eye turn).
+Prism correction in eyeglasses helps those with eye alignment problems.
+These conditions include diplopia (double vision) and strabismus (eye turn).

-The prism number is measured in diopters and appears as a decimal (0.5) or fraction (½) followed by two letters indicating the direction of the base, or thickest edge, of the prism:
+The prism number measures in diopters.
+It also displays as a decimal (0.5) or fraction (½).
+Two letters follow the latter, indicating the direction of the base (the thickest edge) of the prism.
+These letters are:

 Medical eyeglass prescription with parameters